Paneer Kathi Roll

 You will need paneer, mustard oil, Kashmiri red chili powder, turmeric powder, ginger garlic paste, garam masala powder, thick plain yogurt (dahi, curd), salt, Kasuri methi, and freshly squeezed lime juice.

-If mustard oil is not available, then use any cooking in its place.
+If mustard oil is unavailable, use any cooking oil in its place.

-You can make paneer at home, or use a store-bought one.
-If the store-bought paneer is hard, you can immerse it in hot water for a few minutes to soften it.
+You can make paneer at home or use a store-bought one.
+If the store-bought paneer is hard, immerse it in hot water for a few minutes to soften it.

-To make a vegan version of paneer frankie recipe, you can use tofu instead of paneer, and coconut yogurt or cashew cream instead of yogurt.
+To make a vegan version of the paneer roll recipe, you can use tofu instead of paneer and coconut yogurt or cashew cream instead of yogurt.

 For The Filling

-To make the filling, you will need mixed bell peppers, cooking oil, onions, tomatoes, and tomato ketchup.
+You will need mixed bell peppers, cooking oil, onions, tomatoes, and tomato ketchup to make the filling of the paneer wrap.

 I have used green, yellow, and red bell peppers to make it more colorful; you can choose to use one of them too.